MattB859/foot-connect/README.md

     - GitHub is used to store the projects code after being pushed from Git.

 -  ### [GitPod](https://www.gitpod.io/)
-    - GitPod was used for the projects workspace
+    - GitPod was used for the project's workspace

 -  ### [Heroku](https://heroku.com/)
     - Heroku was used to deploy the website.

 -  ### [Git](https://git-scm.com/)
-    - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+    - Git was used for version control by utilizing the GitPod terminal to commit to Git and Push to GitHub.

 ###  Tools

 -  ### [Google Fonts](https://fonts.google.com/)
-    - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Squada One' font into the style.css file which is used on all pages throughout the project.

 -  ### [Font Awesome](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.